 visit practical workshops about less known languages and other language-learning skills

-talk to other people in whatever language they share (everyone has a nametag with all the languages they wish to speak)
+talk to other people in whatever language they share (everyone has a nametag with all the languages they wish to speak) and join scheduled Language Practice Tables to practice specific languages

 hang out in comfy get-together areas in between the talks (including a No-English zone, a Board Game zone, Coffee-break zone (with free coffee!) or Sponsors zone